Lonec-L/docx_generator/README.md

 # docx_generator

-A simple python script that allows batch generating docx files from template and keys and values stored in csv file.
+A simple python script that allows batch generating docx files from template and csv file with keys & values.

 ## Installing and usage